devbisme/skidl/docs/usage.rst

 name ``some_part_name``.
 If the file is not found or it doesn't contain the requested part, then the process will be repeated using KiCad's default library directory.
+(You can change SKiDL's library search by changing the list of directories stored in the `skidl.lib_search_paths_kicad` list.)

 You're not restricted to using only the current directory or the KiCad default directory to search for parts.
 You can also search any file for a part by